 1. Be thoughtful when you ask for permission to repost

 Once you’ve discovered a photo you’d like to share, we’ve found that it’s best to send a thoughtful message in your outreach.
 Include a kind word about why you liked the original post, and tell the poster why you’d like to share their photo.
 If you have any terms and conditions before you offer attribution, give the original poster a link to review them.
 Finally, give them directions on how they can respond if they’re on board with a repost: These could be as simple as “Respond with ‘yes’ if you’re interested” or could include a custom tag that you’ve developed specifically for this purpose.

 2. Avoid edits

-If you’ve picked out a photo you’d love to repost, it’s best practice to share it untouched and unedited.
-99% of the time you’ll be able to go ahead and publish without any changes, but for those rare occasions where a slight edit may be needed, be sure to reach out original creator and ask before publishing an edited image.
+If you’ve picked out a photo you’d love to repost, it’s a best practice to share it untouched and unedited.
+If you do want to add something to the post, reposting it to your story will preserve the original while giving you a chance to include commentary, stickers, etc. Ninety-nine percent of the time, you’ll be able to go ahead and publish without any changes, but for those rare occasions where a slight edit may be needed, reach out to the original creator and ask before publishing an edited image.